Many have tried it, few have succeeded. This is a list of the top American utopian experiments.

-- "Complex Marriage" was one of Noyes’ teaching, which meant that every man was married to every woman in the commune.
-Any two people could have sexual relations as long as it was consensual and get this, nonexclusive because that would be selfish and idolatrous.
+- "Complex Marriage" was one of Noyes’ teachings, which meant that every man was married to every woman in the commune.
+Any two people could have sexual relations, as long as it was consensual and, get this, nonexclusive... because that would be selfish and idolatrous.
 If an attachment began forming, they would be separated for a length of time.

 - "Ascending Fellowship" meant older members, called Central Members, got first pick on virgins and would initiate virgins of both genders so they could not fall in love with each other or the younger members.

 - Mutual Criticism subjected all members to criticism of their bad traits from the community, which could be a humiliating experience but was supposed to ensure morality.
 Noyes himself rarely volunteered for this activity, because he felt a community should not criticize its leader.
 Figures.

 Demise: Noyes was tipped off that there was a warrant out for his arrest, getting charged with rape, so he fled to Canada.
 The community dispersed, and many members were traditionally married by the next year.
 Oneida became a silverware company.